Hi, I’m Randy Charles, the creator and chief editor of this site Paintcentric. I’m a businessman now by profession, but I used to work as...Read more

 Smooth out the surface with 220-grit sandpaper in the direction the dry paint was.
 The opposite direction can ruin the surrounding paint.
 Use the tip of a small bristle brush, foam brush, or small roller to avoid brush strokes.

 Step 3: Clean it Properly

 Graze the spot with a clean cloth.
-If there is a spot that is still wet, let alone to wither off.
+If a spot is still wet, let alone wither off.
 Thoroughly clean the surface.

 Step 4: Apply New Paint

 When you’re confident that the drip has been flattened entirely, begin painting again – a thin coat would be sufficient.
 Apply primer first.
 Once the paint dries, the blemish should be barely noticeable.